travelster/DBGallery/fundamentals/related-images.md

 <p style="padding-left: 5%;"><img style="border: 1px solid black;" src="/assets/RelatedImages-UsageVideo.gif" /></p>
 <p style="padding-left: 5%;"><strong>Figure 3:</strong> Related Images: Pressing the related images button and dragging a resulting thumbnail.</p>

+Please Note: Not all DBGallery systems have this feature enabled.
+Contact your DBGallery administrator, or DBGallery support, to have this turned on.
+There is no additional cost.

 **See Also**
 <ul>